ranger-turtle/MakiStat/README.md

 └── _skeleton.default.json
 ```

-If you want to learn on how to write your first website for MakiSei, go to [tutorial section](#Tutorial).
+If you want to learn on how to write your first website for MakiStat, go to [tutorial section](#Tutorial).

 ### ```_global``` folder